viztea/viztea/README.md

 # Hi there 👋

 Hello!
 I'm Gino, a 16 y/o who's mostly a back-end developer.
-I say mostly back-end because I'm just not that experienced with front-end worl.
+I say mostly back-end because I'm just not that experienced with front-end work.

 ## About Me